abcdesktopio/docs/opsdocs/docs/contribute/overview.md

 ## Contribute to abcdesktop community

-Please note some rules to apply for all contributions:
+The following rules apply to all contributions:

 ??? success must "Everything must be in GitHub"
     To ensure consistency, collaboration, and easy access for our community members working on abcdesktop, all projects related to feature development must be hosted within GitHub.
 By keeping everything under one roof, we can: